rust-console/gba/book/src/ch1/hello1.md

 fn main(_argc: isize, _argv: *const *const u8) -> isize {
 ```

 This is our `#[start]`.
-We call it `main`, but the signature looks a lot more
+We call it `main`, but it's not like a `main` that you'd
-like the main from C than it does the main from Rust.
-Actually, those inputs are
-useless, because nothing will be calling our code from the outside.
-Similarly,
-it's totally undefined to return anything, so the fact that we output an `isize`
-is vacuously true at best.
-We just have to use this function signature because
-that's how `#[start]` works, not because the inputs and outputs are meaningful.
+see in a Rust program.
+It's _more like_ the sort of `main` that you'd see in a C
+program, but it's still **not** that either.
+If you compile a `#[start]` program
+for a target with an OS such as `arm-none-eabi-nm` you can open up the debug
+info and see that your result will have the symbol for the C `main` along side
+the symbol for the start `main` that we write here.
+Our start `main` is just its
+own unique thing, and the inputs and outputs have to be like that because that's
+how `#[start]` is specified to work in Rust.

+If you think about it for a moment you'll probably realize that, those inputs
+and outputs are totally useless to us on a GBA.
+There's no OS on the GBA to call
+our program, and there's no place for our program to "return to" when it's done.

 ```rust
   unsafe {